hillesheim11/inmana/README.md

 ```
 ### Send expiration notifications

 This is the real motive the application exists.
-By default, after the server is running, it will send to every email registered, a notification with their supplies expiration date.
-This is schedule to happen every 7 days. *You can access [this file](lib/inmana/supplies/scheduler.ex) and change the interval if you want.
+By default, after the server is running, it will send to every restaurant, a notification with their supplies expiration date that will expire in the current week.
+This is scheduled to happen every 7 days. *You can access [this file](lib/inmana/supplies/scheduler.ex) and change the interval if you want.

 ### Sent emails viewer